Air quality

 In addition, we work closely with a range of partners to address air quality issues in Scotland, in groups such as:

-- Scottish Pollution Control Co-ordinating Committee (SPCCC)
+- The Scottish Pollution Control Co-ordinating Committee (SPCCC).

 Policy development and implementation

 SEPA works closely with Scottish Government in the development of future air quality policy, guidance and legislation, provision of scientific evidence and technical advice, provision of communications and public engagement.
+We provide support to the Scottish Government in the development and implementation of their Cleaner Air for Scotland (CAFS) strategies.

-- Continuing work to deliver Scotland’s LEZs.
+- Continuing work to deliver Scotland’s Low Emission Zones (LEZs).

 - Continuing to improve air pollution data and evidence through development of new data collection and storage methods, modelling and tools and reporting capabilities.